SpehKing/DivStats_Caption/README.md

 Compute  Div1, Div2 and mBLEU on the standard COCO-Captions 5K “Karpathy” test split.

-The DivStats is computed with respect to the greedy and best beam search
+Here ``sample.json`` , the DivStats of the candidate captions are computed with respect to the greedy and best beam search

 ```
  python computeDivStats.py  sample.json